zsarge/zsarge.github.io/src/content/blog/square-ctf-2022.md

 <aside>
 And yes, several hours later, my $6 Digital Ocean Droplet is still maxed out trying to build one the docker image for [nojs](https://squarectf.com/2022/nojs.html).

-If you are represent a company interested in supporting college students passionate about cybersecurity, please feel free to [contact me](/contact.html).

 </aside>

 ## Our status so far: